-As required, the OFA will advise on electricity supply and demand initiatives, including facilitating potential OEFC financing to OPG for supply initiatives.
+As required, the OFA will advise on electricity supply and demand initiatives, including facilitating potential OEFC financing to OPG.

 The OFA will continue to provide analysis and advice to the Minister of Finance on applications to and loan guarantees under the Aboriginal Loan Guarantee Program.